 Our first full day in Bangkok is our "get to know the city" day with a local Thai guide.
 We'll stick to local transport to get around the city and stop to check out temples, a palace, street markets, and even a view over the city.

-Every Detours trip will begin and end here, and will give you enough time to get a real taste of what this city is like.
+Every Detours trip will will give you enough time to get a real taste of what this city is like.

 Railay is the Thailand you’ve seen in many Hollywood movies.
 Incredible cliffs rising out of white sand beaches, with waves of perfectly turquoise waters lapping the shore.
 It’s an unforgettable car-free paradise, full of the kind of real authentic Thailand that we love.
 Everything in this secluded community is walkable, including FOUR beaches, a hidden lagoon, caves, a beautiful viewpoint, and several local barefoot beachfront restaurants.
 The dramatic limestone cliffs here are world famous for rock climbing adventurers, the surrounding islands and waters are perfect for water-loving explorers, and the long stretches of white sand beaches are perfect for soaking up plenty of vitamin D with a drink in hand.